 As Cheney has had well-documented heart problems for most of his adult life, Christian Bale had to study heart attack prevention as part of his method--his tips ended up saving Adam McKay's life, as he suffered a heart attack during post-production.

 Director Adam McKay suffered a mild heart attack during post-production.
 He decided to include black-and-white footage of the procedure to insert the stent in his heart, considering this to be his cameo.
+McKay attributed his heart attack to gaining weight and increasing his cigarette smoking under the pressure of the shoot, and resolved to quit smoking.

 It was revealed that Amy Adams stayed in character during filming, especially keeping her character's distinct voice.
 She would even have political debates with the director while maintaining the voice.
 Adams revealed that it was the first time she stayed in character throughout filming.